gty111/SYSU-ARCH-dark/docs/LAB1.md

 Write a program that outputs one single integer at the end `the number of prime numbers <= N`(at default N = 100,000,000) .
 Compile your program as a static binary.
 Note that your program must achieve O(N) complexity.

-### Test sieve

-You need to test your sieve program by building a `benchmark` program to validate its correctness and time complexity.

-{: .highlight}
-> `Hint` How to validate its time complexity ?

 ## Use GEM5
 - to simulate the program in GEM5, these tutorials may be helpful